 In February 2018, my husband and I relocated to Pender Island where I now operate a private studio accommodating two to three students.
-My Fall 2025 Workshop Schedule runs September through December, featuring screen printing, Boro/visible mending, and 3-D vessel construction in intimate, hands-on sessions.
+My Fall 2025 Workshop Schedule runs September through December, featuring screen printing, Boro/visible mending, and small textile pots in intimate, hands-on sessions.

-I can arrange custom workshops upon request, and I offer ferry transportation assistance for off-island participants.
+I can arrange custom workshops upon request, and I offer ferry transportation assistance for off-island participants and if you'd prefer a day long workshop, let me know...we might be able to adjust.
 Register soon as space is limited.
 Further information: susanpm@shaw.ca or subscribe to my Design Notes newsletter for current scheduling and availability updates.

 A printable supply list is with each workshop information